mogrady-professional/Meals-App-React-Native/README.md

 # Meals Application — React Native

-> Expense tracker with static data served via JSON file to simulate a backend.
+> Meals Application with static data served via JSON file to simulate a backend.

 # Table of Contents